-Detailed Rules of Study in the Master's Programme
+Detailed Rules of Study in the Law and Jurisprudence Master's Programme

+CHAPTER I

-CHAPTER I Transcript of Records
+Transcript of Records

-(1) The transcript of records of study is formed exclusively by the transcript of data on the subjects and results of assessment of study from the Student Information System officially confirmed by the Faculty or containing the qualified electronic seal of the University.

-(2) Upon the request of a student, the Student Registry will authorise also a paper document (the "study credit book") to confirm that the student passed oral examinations and the oral parts of combined examinations.

-(3) A student is entitled to request that the result of an oral examination or an oral part of a combined examination be recorded in his study credit book immediately after the end of examination.

-(4) In the case of loss or destruction of the study credit book, a student may request that a new study credit book be authorised for him, however, he is not entitled to have the data on previously passed oral examinations and oral parts of combined examinations added to the new study credit book.

-(5) A student proves his identity by:

-- a) a proof of identity in accordance with a legal regulation, in particular the identity card;

-- b) student identification card;

-- c) study credit book.
+- (1) The transcript of records of study is formed exclusively by the transcript of data on the subjects and results of assessment of study from the Student Information System officially confirmed by the Faculty or containing the qualified electronic seal of the University. - (2) Upon the request of a student, the Student Registry will authorise also a paper document including an ID photo (the "study credit book") to confirm that the student passed oral examinations and the oral parts of combined examinations. - (3) A student is entitled to request that the result of an oral examination or an oral part of a combined examination be recorded in his study credit book immediately after the end of examination. - (4) In the case of loss or destruction of the study credit book, a student may request that a new study credit book be authorised for him, however, he is not entitled to have the data on previously passed oral examinations and oral parts of combined examinations added to the new study credit book. - (5) A student proves his identity by: - a) A proof of identity in accordance with a legal regulation, in particular the identity card; - b) Student identification card; - c) Study credit book.

+CHAPTER II

+Rules for Assessments of Study